 Additionally, our growers harvest and deliver food to the Manna Food Center in Rockville, Maryland.
-We have donated over 19,000 pounds of vitamin-rich, fresh produce to area food banks since 1996 (averaging 2,180 lbs. in 45 trips annually).
+We have delivered over 19,000 pounds of vitamin-rich, fresh produce to area food banks since 1996 (averaging 2,180 lbs. in 45 trips annually).
 This transaction allows our growers the sense that they are giving back to the community, which again, is a source of tremendous pride and reward for these growers.
-We delivered 4,884 pounds of produce to MANNA in 2011.

 Farm to Group Home

 With the help of a USDA Community Food Project grant, a Montgomery County Health and Human Services grant and a gift from Woodbourne Solutions we have been working to ensure low-income adults with developmental disabilities living in group homes have access to fresh local produce.
-In 2007 we completed a Planning Project and began a pilot program by donateing 602 pounds of produce to group homes.
-In 2008 we have expanded the pilot program.
-As a result we have inpacted over 60 people already this growing season with regular harvests to fresh produce.
+We impact over 360 Group Home residents, many of which are low-income, annually with deliveries of Certified Organic vegetable shares.